 - Are you craving sugar?

-- Are your blood sugar levels out of control?
+- Do you know if your blood sugar levels out of control?

 - Are you sleeping enough?